scalableinternetservices/ucsb_website/index.md

 | __Total__ | __112%__  | __103%__ | __85%__   |
 {: class="table table-striped"}

-Then Alice's Primary Project Individual Grade would be 106.4%, Bob with 97.85% and Chuck with 80.75%.
+Then Alice's Primary Project Individual Grade would be `106.4%`, Bob with `97.85%` and Chuck with `80.75%`.

-So that everyone knows where they stand within their primary project group, we will confidentially conduct the peer grading process twice during the course.
+We will confidentially conduct the peer grading process twice during the course.
 Only the outcome of the second peer-grade (on the day of presentations) will be used to compute the final grade.